jason00111/statistical-aggregation/readme.md

 - `"weightedAverage"`
 - `"standardDeviation"`\*

-\* Caution: For very large amounts of data, this may be inaccurate.
+\* Caution: For very large amounts of data, standard deviation may be inaccurate.
 See github [issue](https://github.com/jason00111/aggregate/issues/2).

 ## Aggregation Metadata